 - The theoretical framework of our program complies with the standards set forth by the Council for Clinical Certification and the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).

-- The master’s program shares the Goodman Center (Albizu University’s Miami campus clinic) Albizu University Clinic with the psychology program.
-Graduate students from both programs work concurrently at the clinic to provide services and treatment to children and adults with a variety of disorders.
+- The Speech and Language Pathology Master’s program shares the Goodman Center (Albizu University’s Miami campus clinic) Albizu University Clinic with the psychology program.
+SLP graduate students from both programs work concurrently at the clinic to provide services and treatment to children and adults with a variety of disorders.

 - Our faculty has extensive work experience in a myriad of settings (e.g., hospitals, skilled nursing facilities, private practice, daycares, and public and private schools) providing students with the opportunity to learn about the different aspects of the profession.
 Our professors have been speakers at local, national, and international events.

-- The courses are offered on campus, online, and in a hybrid modality.
+- The Speech Pathology Master’s courses are offered on our Miami campus, online, and in a hybrid modality.

 - Upon completion of this degree, students will be eligible to apply for a provisional license as speech-language pathologists throughout the United States and Puerto Rico.
 Moreover, if they meet all the requirements, they could apply to ASHA as clinical fellows (CF).

-- Graduates of the program could find employment in an variety of settings, including schools, preschool centers, private practice, hospitals, skilled nursing facilities, rehabilitation centers, and community-based programs, as well as work with children, adolescents, and adults who experience a range of communication-related disorders.
+- Graduates of the Speech Pathology Master's program could find employment in an variety of settings, including schools, preschool centers, private practice, hospitals, skilled nursing facilities, rehabilitation centers, and community-based programs, as well as work with children, adolescents, and adults who experience a range of communication-related disorders.

 - Upon graduation, students may help promote public policies that have a positive impact on infants, children, youths, adults, and older adults.